 In connection with our IPO in June 2020, we entered into the Stockholders Agreement with Searchlight and Rook, granting them certain board designation rights so long as they maintain a certain percentage of ownership of our outstanding common stock.
+The Stockholders Agreement was amended in April 2024.

 Pursuant to the Stockholders Agreement, Searchlight was entitled to designate for nomination by the Board up to two directors, apportioned among the classes, for as long as Searchlight beneficially owned, in the aggregate, 25% or more of our Class A common stock; and one director for so long as Searchlight beneficially owned, in the aggregate, less than 25% but at least 10% of our Class A common stock (the "Searchlight Director Nominees").
-In connection with the IPO, Searchlight designated Mr. Cruz as one of its nominees for election to our Board.
-As of April 17, 2023, Searchlight beneficially owned no shares of our Class A common stock (including (i) LLC Interests redeemable or exchangeable by Searchlight for shares of Class A common stock pursuant to the Shift4 Payments LLC Agreement and (ii) any shares of Class C common stock beneficially owned by Searchlight) and is no longer entitled to designate a nominee for election to our Board.
-In 2022, a majority of the directors (with the Searchlight designees abstaining) agreed in writing that Mr. Cruz is not required to resign as a result of such decrease in designation rights.

 Rook is entitled to designate for nomination by the Board two directors for so long as it beneficially owns in the aggregate 25% or more of all issued and outstanding shares of Class A common stock and one director for so long as Rook beneficially owns, in the aggregate, less than 25% but at least 10% of our Class A common stock (the "Rook Director Nominees").
-As of April 17, 2023, Rook beneficially owned 31.7% of our Class A common stock (including (i) LLC Interests redeemable or exchangeable by Rook for shares of Class A common stock pursuant to the Shift4 Payments LLC Agreement and (ii) any shares of Class C common stock beneficially owned by Rook) and is currently entitled to designate two nominees for election to our Board.
+As of April 17, 2024, Rook beneficially owned 29.42% of our Class A common stock (including (i) LLC Interests redeemable or exchangeable by Rook for shares of Class A common stock pursuant to the Shift4 Payments LLC Agreement and (ii) any shares of Class C common stock beneficially owned by Rook) and is currently entitled to designate two nominees for election to our Board.
 Rook has designated Mr. D. Isaacman and Mr. J. Isaacman (by virtue of his role as Chief Executive Officer) to be its nominees for election to our Board.
 So long as Jared Isaacman serves as the Chief Executive Officer of the Company, he shall be nominated by the Board in that capacity and shall serve as one of the Rook Director Nominees.

-In addition, Rook and Searchlight agreed to vote all of their outstanding shares of our common stock so as to cause the election of the Rook Director Nominees, which shall include Jared Isaacman, for as long as he is our Chief Executive Officer.
+In addition, Rook and Searchlight agreed to vote all of their outstanding shares of our common stock so as to cause the election of the Rook Director Nominees, which shall include Jared Isaacman, for as long as he is our

+Chief Executive Officer.
 The Stockholders Agreement allows for the Board to reject the nomination, appointment or election of a particular director if such nomination, appointment or election would constitute a breach of the Board's fiduciary duties to our stockholders or does not otherwise comply with any requirements of our Amended and Restated Certificate of Incorporation, our Amended and Restated Bylaws, the Nominating and Corporate Governance Committee Charter or the Corporate Governance Guidelines.